ahunt/libp8020/README.md

   "VF" (which matches the command to switch valve off) instead of "VO".
 (By comparison, both the switch valve on command and response - in the addendum and in reality - are "VN".)
+* Beep command: the maximum duration supported by my 8020A is 60 deciseconds (not 99 as claimed in the addendum).
+E.g. `B61` -> `EB61` (and no beep).
+   * libp8020 will print an error for durations above 60 deciseconds.
 * Serial numbers can be > 5 chars (Technical Addendum p.
 16 shows "SS   vvvvv" with an emphasis on three spaces, but specifying niether the length of the serial number, nor permitted chars).